sallkhad/SeeSD/Afreecademy/Readme.md

 We are currently designing the MOOC platform and need help from more developpers.

-This is an open project.
+We will provide soon more information about how to help us write code and develop content.

 Coming soon.

-We will share more information about the code.

-We are also developing content for the MOOC platform.